Idi Amin: Bounty

+Exile

+Amin first escaped to Libya, where he stayed until 1980, and ultimately settled in Saudi Arabia, where the Saudi royal family allowed him sanctuary and paid him a generous subsidy in return for staying out of politics.
+Amin lived for a number of years on the top two floors of the Novotel Hotel on Palestine Road in Jeddah.
+Brian Barron, who covered the Uganda–Tanzania War for the BBC as chief Africa correspondent, together with cameraman Mohamed Amin (no relation) of Visnews in Nairobi, located Amin on 4 June 1980, and secured the first interview with him since his deposition.
+While in exile, Amin funded remnants of his army that fought in the Ugandan Bush War.
+Though he continued to be a controversial figure, some of Amin's former followers as well as several rebel groups continued to fight in his name for decades and occasionally advocated for his amnesty and even his restoration to the Ugandan Presidency.
+During interviews he gave during his exile in Saudi Arabia, Amin held that Uganda needed him and never expressed remorse for the brutal nature of his regime.

-In 1989, Amin left his exile without authorization by the Saudi Arabian government, and flew alongside one of his sons to Zaire.
+In January 1989, Amin left his exile without authorization by the Saudi Arabian government and flew alongside one of his sons to Zaire.
 There, he intended to mobilize a rebel force to reconquer Uganda which was engulfed in another civil war at the time.
 The rest of his family stayed in Jeddah.
-Despite using a false Zairean passport, Amin was easily recognized upon arriving with Air Zaïre at N'djili Airport, and promptly arrested by Zairean security forces.
-The Zairean government reacted unfavourably to Amin's arrival, and attempted to expel him from the country.
-At first, Saudi Arabia refused to allow him to return, as its government was deeply offended that he had "abused their hospitality" by leaving without permission.
+Despite using a false Zairean passport, Amin was easily recognized upon arriving with Air Zaïre at N'djili Airport and promptly arrested by Zairean security forces.
+The Zairean government reacted unfavorably to Amin's arrival and attempted to expel him from the country.
+At first, Saudi Arabia refused to allow him to return, as its government was deeply offended that he had "abused their hospitality" by leaving without permission, and doing so for political reasons.
 The Zairean government wanted neither to extradite Amin to Uganda where the ex-president faced murder charges nor keep him in Zaire, thereby straining international relations.
 As a result, Amin was initially expelled to Senegal from where he was supposed to be sent to Saudi Arabia, but the Senegalese government sent him back to Zaire when Saudi Arabia continued to refuse Amin a visa.
-Following appeals by Moroccan King Hassan II, the Saudi Arabian leadership finally relented and allowed Amin to return.
-In return, Amin had to promise to never again participate in any political or military activities or give interviews.
+Following appeals by Moroccan King Hassan II, the Saudi Arabian government finally relented and allowed Amin to return.
+In return, Amin had to promise to never again participate in any political or military activities, nor give interviews.
 He consequently spent the remainder of his life in Saudi Arabia.

 In the final years of his life, Amin reportedly ate a fruitarian diet.
 His daily consumption of oranges earned him the nickname "Dr Jaffa" among Saudi Arabians.